RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - When a development team or subsidiary is owned by another company, that larger company does not need to be included.
 For example, [Sonic the Hedgehog](https://retroachievements.org/game/1) has Sonic Team entered and does not include Sega.
 - For hack developers, it's conventional to enter "Hacker - Name of Hacker" as the developer.
 The [Central - Hacker](https://retroachievements.org/hub/913) hubs will automatically overlay a link into the developer field.
 - Multiple publishers may be entered when they vary by region.
 This does not need to correspond with the regional versions that are actually linked to the page.
-- Hacks use the publisher field to note the game the hack is based on - for example, "Hack - Super Mario World".
-[Hacks](https://retroachievements.org/hub/5987) hub links will automatically be overlaid here.
 - If there is no clear publisher, like with many digitally-released homebrew games, the developer can be repeated in the publisher field.
 - Abbreviations like Co, Inc, and Ltd are not included in developer or publisher names.